HaozheLiu-ST/T-GATE/README.md

 python generate.py
 ```

-Pixart-Alpha w/ TGATE: generate an image with the caption: "A alpaca made of colorful building blocks, cyberpunk."
+Pixart-Alpha w/ TGATE: generate an image with the caption: "An alpaca made of colorful building blocks, cyberpunk."

 ```
 cd PixArt_alpha